Tensor network approximation of Koopman operators: Numerical experiments

-As expected from the analytically known flow map~\eqref{eq:phi_rot}, under the true model $f^{(t)}_\text{true}$ the initial condition $f^{(0)}_\text{true} = \sigma_{\bm \mu, \bm \kappa}$ is advected as a rigid body along lines of (irrational) slope $\alpha_2/\alpha_1$.
+As expected from the analytically known flow map~\eqref{eq:phi_rot}, under the true model $f^{(t)}_\text{true}$ the initial condition $f^{(0)}_\text{true} = p_{\bm \mu, \bm \kappa}$ is advected as a rigid body along lines of (irrational) slope $\alpha_2/\alpha_1$.
 This behavior is qualitatively captured by all three models, but there are notable differences in the details of the three approximations: \begin{itemize}[wide] \item Being an orthogonal projection method, the classical approximation $f^{(t)}_\text{cl}$ is not positivity preserving (see \cref{sec:feature_extraction}).
 Indeed, oscillations of $f^{{(t)}}_\text{cl}$ to negative values are evident in the results shown in the second row of \cref{fig:evo_torusrot}.
 Notice that these oscillations take place primarily along the $\theta_2$ direction.
-This is consistent with the fact that $\sigma_{\bm \mu, \bm \kappa}$ is more susceptible to Fourier truncation errors along $\theta_2$ than $\theta_1$ (since $\kappa_2>\kappa_1$). \item The quantum mechanical approximation $f^{(t)}_\text{qm}$ is positivity preserving (see \cref{sec:quantum}), which eliminates the oscillations to negative values seen in $f^{(t)}_\text{cl}$.
+This is consistent with the fact that $p_{\bm \mu, \bm \kappa}$ is more susceptible to Fourier truncation errors along $\theta_2$ than $\theta_1$ (since $\kappa_2>\kappa_1$). \item The quantum mechanical approximation $f^{(t)}_\text{qm}$ is positivity preserving (see \cref{sec:quantum}), which eliminates the oscillations to negative values seen in $f^{(t)}_\text{cl}$.
 In some applications, e.g., modeling sign-definite physical quantities, positivity preservation is a highly desirable, or even essential, feature.
 However, as can be seen in the third row of \cref{fig:evo_torusrot}, $f^{(t)}_\text{qm}$ does not recover as accurately the pointwise value of $f^{(t)}_\text{true}$ near its peak, and generally appears to be more diffusive than $f^{(t)}_\text{cl}$. \item The Fock space approximation $f^{(t)}_\text{Fock}$ is positivity-preserving similarly to $f^{(t)}_\text{qm}$, but also overcomes the shortcomings of the latter method in reproducing the extremal values of $f^{(t)}_{\text{true}}$.
-As we discussed in \cref{sec:overview_finite_rank}, the Fock space scheme has access to approximation spaces lying in the tensor product space $\mathcal H_\tau^{\otimes n}$.
-The higher dimensionality of these spaces may thus avoid the apparent positivity preservation and extremal value reproduction tradeoffs seen in the classical and quantum mechanical approximation schemes. \end{itemize}
+Moreover, the Fock space scheme has access to approximation spaces lying in the tensor product space $\mathcal H_\tau^{\otimes n}$.
+As we have already seen in \cref{sec:circlerot} in the context of the circle rotation, the higher dimensionality of these spaces may avoid the apparent positivity preservation and extremal value reproduction tradeoffs seen in the classical and quantum mechanical approximation schemes. \end{itemize}

 Next, to study the accuracy of the three approximation schemes in more detail, in \cref{fig:err_torusrot} we show plots of their errors, $f^{(t)}_\text{cl} - f^{(t)}_\text{true}$, $f^{(t)}_\text{qm} - f^{(t)}_\text{true}$, and $f^{(t)}_\text{Fock} - f^{(t)}_\text{true}$, relative to the true evolution.
 At least for $t \leq 2$, the results verify the qualitative observations made above; namely, $f^{(t)}_\text{cl}$ performs better than $f^{(t)}_\text{qm}$ in terms of reconstruction of the extremal values of $f^{(t)}$ but fails to preserve positivity, and $f^{(t)}_\text{Fock}$ provides ``the best of both worlds'' in the sense of being positivity-preserving and yielding the best reconstruction accuracy of extremal values.
 At the same time, the $t=4$ results in \cref{fig:err_torusrot} indicate that $f^{(t)}_\text{Fock}$ has faster error growth than the other methods.
 This can be understood from the fact that the amplification to $\mathcal H_\tau^{\otimes n}$ generates frequencies as high as $n=10$ times the maximal eigenfrequency corresponding to the approximation space $\mathcal Z_{\tau,d_\text{Fock},m}$.
 Any errors in the eigenfrequencies may thus be amplified, causing a build-up of phase errors over time.